 So, you got to college...
 Now what?

-For you, starting college at a new University is a challenging experience and may seem a bit overwhelming.
-Come RUSH, you may be thinking of joining a sorority.
+Starting college at a new University is a challenging experience and may seem a bit overwhelming.
+Come RUSH Chi Omega Rho!
+If you're thinking of joining a sorority.
 Some questions you may have are:

 What impact would sorority membership have on my grades?